PlasmaHH/vdb/README.md

 * For the port output dashboards, maybe check if there is an easy way to find out what the connecting telnet is supporting
 * Highlighting hooks for plugins to make addresses stand out more that the user wants to know about
+* check if we can put probes to good use.
+They may be useful to integrate into the track mechanism